Manual Mixes

 You can attach an effects mixer to any mix.

-From the editor, create an effects mixer and connect it to the mix’s “Output”.
+From the editor, create an effects mixer and connect it to the mix’s Output.
 Then you can add sound effects to the mixer.

-Fig. 9 - Mix with attached effects mixer.
+Mix with attached sound effects mixer.

-Fig. 9 - Mix with attached effects mixer.
+Mix with attached sound effects mixer.

 Have Questions?